nmlgc/ReC98/CONTRIBUTING.md

   with a common source) that defines their signedness.
 If a variable is used in both signed and unsigned contexts, declare it as the more common one.

+* Don't use the C-style `typedef` syntax for declaring `struct`s.
+  Currently, this codebase does not aim for compatibility with C-only compilers, and it only makes forward declarations more annoying.

 ## Compatibility

 * Despite the games' native encoding being Shift-JIS, most files should be